 Today, we are offering up insights on five key areas AEC firms can consider to help make their marketing efforts work harder:

-- Define Your Differentiators
+1. Define Your Differentiators

-- Focus on Your Niche
+2. Focus on Your Niche

-- Dig into Digital
+5. Dig into Digital

 Tip #1: Define Your Differentiators

 To be successful in the AEC industry and stand out from the competition, it is important to uncover what makes your company different.
 Maybe it is how you use technology to enhance the customer experience.
-Or, it might be that your company completes emergency projects in record time.
+Or it might be that your company completes emergency projects in record time.
 Whatever your differentiators, it is crucial to communicate what sets your company apart to your target audience.

 If you are unsure how to define your differentiators, internal and external research can provide insights upon which to build.
 Look at your company from the big picture and evaluate what services you offer, what markets you serve, how your team completes projects and what benefits clients experience when working with your organization.
 Then, conduct external research to learn what the competition offers their clients, what processes they have in place and how they position their expertise.

 Once you identify how your company is different from the competition, it is important to understand why it matters.
-For example, if your company uses best-in-class technology on every jobsite, that will matter to your clients because technology makes projects more efficient, saving time and money and can provide peace of mind and foster open lines of communication, both critical to major construction projects.
+For example, if your company uses best-in-class technology on every jobsite, that will matter to your clients because technology makes projects more efficient, saving time and money.
+It can also provide peace of mind and foster open lines of communication, both critical to major construction projects.
 Incorporate your differentiators and why they matter into marketing collateral such as blogs, newsletters and website content as well as personal interactions your team may have with prospective clients.
-Remember, it is important for everyone in the company to understand the differentiators so they can consistently and effectively articulate what makes your company different any time they interact with clients, subcontractors, vendors and the community.
+Remember, it is important for everyone in your company to understand the differentiators so they can consistently and effectively articulate what makes your company different any time they interact with clients, subcontractors, vendors and the community.

 Tip #2: Focus on Your Niche